top of page

 Find details of HMO landlords or agents

-If you're writing a complaint about disturbance from an address, you can find details of HMOs, their landlords and agents using the Pinpoint map.
+If you're writing a complaint about disturbance from an address, you can find details of HMOs, their landlords and agents using the Pinpoint map or by emailing Bristol City Council.
 All this is covered in How to Complain.

 General information about Houses in Multiple Occupation (HMOs)